illixion/vscode-vibrancy-continued/README.md

 sudo xattr -dr com.apple.quarantine "/Applications/Visual Studio Code.app"
 ```

+### Effect doesn't work, but there aren't any errors

+Ensure that you don't have transparency effects disabled globally through your OS settings.
+This can usually be found under Accessibility settings, and it may be called "Transparency effects" or "Reduce transparency."
+If that didn't help, you can also check the Console section in VSCode's Developer Tools, which can be accessed through the command palette.

 # Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.